NinoFVal/HTML-CSS-Project/README.md

 #### First Time Visitor Goals

-- As a first time user I want learn more about yoga and wether it would suit my lifestlyle.
+- As a first time user I want learn more about yoga and whether it would suit my lifestyle.

 - As a first time user I want to learn more about the yoga teacher holding these classes.